velocityCavalry/velocityCavalry.github.io/_pages/about.md

 I am happy to answer any questions regarding SWE internship hunting and interviewing!

 ## News
-- 2022.07: I start at Meta AI as an AI in Seattle!
+- 2022.07: I start at Meta AI as an AI resident in Seattle!
 - 2021.10: My summer internship project of topic-based user search for the profiles tab at Pinterest is featured in [this press release](https://www.socialmediatoday.com/news/pinterest-announces-new-features-at-its-creators-festival-including-a-wa/608549/)!
 Ctrl/Cmd + F "Profiles" to see it in screenshots.
 - 2021.9: Our [CORA paper](https://arxiv.org/abs/2107.11976) has been accepted to NeurIPS 2021, congrats [Akari](https://akariasai.github.io)!
 - 2021.8: I start my internship at the FAM ranking team at Facebook in the fall :).